 Divya Robin, EdM, MA, MHC-LP, a psychotherapist and mental health educator, defines morning anxiety as a form of anxiety (different from dread) that features increased worry, rumination, catastrophic thinking, or feelings of stress in the morning.

 Why—why?!—does morning anxiety happen?
 And how do you get rid of it?
 Here, Robin and Gail Saltz, MD, an associate professor of psychiatry at the New York Presbyterian Hospital Weill-Cornell School of Medicine, give all the need-to-know facts, including strategies for managing morning anxiety.

-What morning anxiety looks like (and why it’s happening)
+What morning anxiety looks like